cetinaziz2894/react-online-gambling-app/README.md

 It basically takes a game code as an in parameter.
 The div with id game-launch will be replaced with an object tag that loads the game.

-## More info

-- Use of React is encouraged.
-- Use of [jQuery](https://jquery.com/) is discouraged.
-- External libraries used in this test: [Semantic UI](http://semantic-ui.com/), [json-server](https://github.com/typicode/json-server)

-## Found a bug?

-Pull requests welcome, and maybe [we have a job for you](http://jobs.comeon.com/)? :)

-## How to Submit the Home Assignment
-We would prefer that you push the code to a git repo and send us the link, but you could also send us your code in a compressed file in an email.